google/zetasql/docs/query-syntax.md

 **Caveats**

-+   In a correlated `LEFT JOIN`, when the input table on the right side is empty for some row from the left side, it is as if no rows from the right side satisfied the join condition in a regular `LEFT JOIN`.
++   In a correlated `LEFT JOIN`, when the input table on the right side is empty for some row from the left side, it's as if no rows from the right side satisfied the join condition in a regular `LEFT JOIN`.
 When there are no joining rows, a row with `NULL` values for all columns on the right side is generated to join with the row from the left side.
-+   In a correlated `CROSS JOIN`, when the input table on the right side is empty for some row from the left side, it is as if no rows from the right side satisfied the join condition in a regular correlated `INNER JOIN`.
++   In a correlated `CROSS JOIN`, when the input table on the right side is empty for some row from the left side, it's as if no rows from the right side satisfied the join condition in a regular correlated `INNER JOIN`.
 This means that the row is dropped from the results.